kceder/fillit/README.md

 Invalid files should be handeled correctly and no memory leaks can occur. 🚮

 Only allowed functions were: exit, open, close, write, read, malloc and free.
 Other used functions are self made.

+Most of the puzzle solving is made with binary operators and bit shifts.

 Examples of valid input file and the correct output: